 The Virtual MSC program is supported by volunteer Settlement Officers who conduct MSCs virtually through Zoom.
-To qualify to act as a Settlement Officer in this program, attorneys must have at least 10 years of litigation experience and be a member of ASCDC, BHBA, CAALA or LA-ABOTA.
-If you are not a member of these organizations, please review the membership criteria for each organization and become a member of the appropriate organization before registering as a settlement officer.
+To qualify to act as a Settlement Officer in this program, attorneys must have at least 10 years of litigation experience and be a member of ASCDC, BHBA, CAALA, CELA, LA-ABOTA or LACBA.
+If you are not a member of these organizations, please review the membership criteria for each organization and become a member of the appropriate organization before registering as a Settlement Officer.

 Each Settlement Officer must perform a conflict check in each case to which they are assigned and will be required to confirm the absence of conflicts in each case.

 Each MSC will have one Plaintiff Settlement Officer and one Defense Settlement Officer.
 No judges will be present, though the Los Angeles County Superior Court will have a judge available to assist the parties if necessary.
 Settlement Officers will be able to contact a Los Angeles County Superior Court MSC judge through instructions on their Dashboard.